 APA invites academic departments that are full members of the Association of Collegiate Schools of Planning to participate in a group membership program designed for planning educators.
-Through publications, events, and programs that bring them together with frontline planners, planning educators who belong to APA stay connected to planning practice and policies that shape planning.
-Planning schools can offer this important opportunity to senior faculty at an affordable price.

 Participating schools are required to enroll all faculty members with the rank of assistant professor or above who devote at least half their time to the planning program.
 Schools may enroll certain other faculty as well.
 Schools pay an annual participation fee and APA national and chapter dues — both set significantly below regular member dues — for each individual member.
 Schools may choose to pay AICP dues, also at a reduced rate, for faculty who belong to the American Institute of Certified Planners.
-The academic membership year is October 1–September 30.
+The academic membership year is Oct.
+1-Sept.
+30.

-APA membership is open to everyone who is committed to applying the benefits of planning to create communities of lasting value
+APA membership is open to everyone who is committed to applying the benefits of planning to create communities of lasting value.

 - Learn more if you’re a planning or zoning board member or commissioner, or an elected or appointed official